Skip to main content

 (Avoiding?) postharvest nitrogen.

 Managing grapevine nutrition is essential to maintaining healthy vines and harvesting a good crop.
-Each time a grape crop is harvested, some amount of nitrogen is removed from the soil, which means that grapes are pretty nutrient depleted.
-The thought of fertilizing postharvest to replenish the vines may seem appealing, but, specifically applying nitrogen late-season is controversial because application timing and rates impact how the vines grow and acclimate.
+Each time a grape crop is harvested, some amount of nitrogen is removed from the soil, which means that grapevines are more nutrient depleted postharvest.
+Deciding to fertilize to replenish the vines postharvest may seem appealing, but specifically applying nitrogen late-season can be controversial because application timing and rates impact how the vines grow and acclimate.
 With too little nitrogen, vines become unhealthy, but excess nitrogen at a non-optimal time can also put a vine out of balance.

 Concerns related to applying nitrogen post-harvest is that vines may experience unnecessary leaf growth and a reduced ability to harden off, which can potentially decrease a grapevine’s ability to overwinter.
 This is especially true for situations where the time period between harvest and leaf fall is short.
 Because nitrogen is highly mobile in soils, there is also the concern that most of what is applied and not taken up during the fall may leach into the environment.